peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 _Disclaimer: I know very little about image scaling algorithms so please excuse my ignorance when I try to explain how this works._

-When the small image is enlarged, the browser uses an [interpolation algorithm](https://en.wikipedia.org/wiki/Image_scaling#Algorithms) to fill in the missing image data.
-Images with few details yield better results because the interpolated pixels are closer to the original ones.
+When the downsampled image is enlarged, the browser uses an [interpolation algorithm](https://en.wikipedia.org/wiki/Image_scaling#Algorithms) to fill in the missing image data.
+Images with less detail yield better results because the interpolated pixels end up being closer to the original ones.

 ### Final thoughts

-This technique is great for reducing the file size of background images which typically contain few details.
+This technique is great for reducing the file size of background images which typically contain less detail.
 It's also great for rendering lightweight mesh gradients — something you can't do with SVG or CSS.

 So the next time you're about to export a big background image from Photoshop or Sketch — give this technique a try — you might be surprised how well it works.